 For personal packages and if you don’t ship frequently, your home laser or inkjet printer will work just fine!
 You can print onto a standard A4 paper or a half-sheet self-adhesive label for easy application on your box.

 If you plan to print a LOT of shipping labels—businesses and start-ups, we’re looking at you!—you might want to invest in a thermal printer and adhesive labels in bulk.
 While you can print on the sticker labels using a regular printer (great option for smaller budgets), if you want a high-end and professional look, the combination of a thermal label printer and adhesive labels would be our recommendation.

 Although this is the most expensive option, it might be worth it to invest in such a printer.
 In the long run, it will offer huge savings on effort and time compared to printing on normal paper.

 If you don’t own a printer, you can print your shipping label at your local library, an office supply store, or any other location that provides printing services.
-Some FedEx and UPS shipping centers can help you print out your label too!
+Some shipping centers can help you print out your label too!
 Just reach out to your local center before bringing your package to drop off.
 Don’t forget to bring your digital PDF shipping label with you!

 Where Should I Put a Shipping Label on a Package?

 Place your shipping label on the most visible side of the package.
 Make sure not to cover any barcodes with tape.
 You can also note that your package is fragile or perishable with label stickers if needed.
 Marking your package with “This Side Up” is another trick if you want to have a successful delivery for orientation-specific items.